cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 ('$51f4yqHinwnSbPEQ9dCgoyy4qiIJSX0QYYVUnvwyTCI', 'm.room.message', 'm.image', '1141501302736695316', 1, 1),
 ```

 Explanation: This Discord message `1141501302736695316` is actually part of 2 different Matrix events, `$mtR...` and `$51f...`.
 This often happens when a Discord user uploads an image with a caption.
 Matrix doesn't support combined image+text events, so the image and the text have to be bridged to separate events.

+In the current code, `pinsToList` is picking ALL the associated event IDs, and then `.get` is forcing it to limit that list to 1.
+It doesn't care which, so it's essentially random which event it wants to pin.

-We should consider the text to be the primary part, and pin that, and consider the image to be the secondary part, and not pin that.
+We should make a decision on which event is more important.
+You can make whatever decision you want - you could even make it pin every event associated with a message - but I've decided that the text should be the primary part and be pinned, and the image should be considered a secondary part and left unpinned.

 We already have a column `part` in the `event_message` table for this reason!
 When `part = 0`, that's the primary part.
 I'll edit the converter to actually use that column: